Daniwanjohi/demo-1/README.md

  ### Project Overview
  This project demonstrates how to structure a website using HTML only.
 CSS and JavaScript are intentionally excluded as the focus is on undersatnding how different parts of a website are arranged using proper HTML tags.
- The website consits of multiple pages that are connected using a navigation bar.
+ The website consists of multiple pages that are connected using a navigation bar.

  ### Project Objectives
  The goals of this project are: